 As an Interac ALT, you will most likely receive a gross annual salary of approximately ￥2.4 – ￥2.7 million per year.
 Under our Standard Compensation System, full-year contracts will usually run from April 1st to March 31st of the following year.
 Salaries are paid in equal monthly payments, Typically, the first and last months are not a full month of teaching, so your salary will be adjusted accordingly.
 National income tax and employment insurance is automatically deducted each month; however, local residence taxes and health insurance are not.
 National income tax is less than 10% of your monthly salary.

-In line with Japanese business practices, your salary is deposited into your account on the last day of the following month.
-For example, your April salary is paid at the end of May.
-When payday falls on a weekend or national holiday, the salary is deposited into the account on the previous business trading day.
-Depending on the starting date, the first salary will be received approximately six to eight weeks after you start employment.
+Your salary is deposited into your bank account on the 20th of the following month.
+For example, your April salary is paid on May 20th.
+When payday falls on a weekend or national holiday, the salary is deposited into the account on the preceding business day.
+Depending on the starting date, your first salary will be received approximately six to eight weeks after the start of employment.

 You will need to open a Japan Post Bank account when you begin working for Interac.
 Opening this account is especially important to do when you first accept employment as it may take our payroll department some time to register your details in our system.